 The physical characteristics and location of Bordering Land Subject to Flooding are significant to the preservation and protection of the Bylaw Interests and Values specified in Section 2.7(1)(a) above.

-The boundary of Bordering Land Subject to Flooding is the estimated maximum lateral extent of flood water which will theoretically result from the statistical 100-year frequency storm.
-Said boundary shall be that determined by reference to the most recently available flood profile data prepared for the community within which the work is proposed under the National Flood Insurance Program (“NFIP”; currently administered by the Federal Emergency Management Agency, “FEMA”).
-Said boundary, shall be presumed accurate.
-This presumption may be overcome only by credible evidence from a registered professional engineer or other professional competent in such matters.

 Where NFIP flood profile data is unavailable, the boundary of Bordering Land Subject to Flooding shall be the maximum lateral extent of flood water which has been observed or recorded.
 In the absence of such observations or records, the estimated maximum lateral extent of floodwater that will theoretically result from the statistical 100-year frequency storm shall be determined by a registered professional engineer using the procedures set forth at 310 CMR 10.57(2)(a)3.